DerickDL/Microblog-LaraBeau/README.md

-# Microblog-LaraBeau
+# Microblog-LaraBeu
-A simple blog site using Laravel and Beaufy
+A simple blog site using Laravel and Beufy